postmanlabs/pmquickstarts/site/pmguides/src/api_builder_and_postgres/api_builder_node_and_postgres.md

 ### Prerequisites

-- Basic experience with Postman collections
+- Basic experience with Postman Collections
 - At least a beginner understanding of Node.js
 - Comfort with the command line / shell